MyrikLD/worktime/README.md

   --set {work,home}  Set current wifi as...

-  --track TRACK      Track this date as working day
+  --track DATE      Track this date as working day